 Many students find Math a challenging subject, which is why getting an SAT Math tutor is the best investment you can make if you want to boost your SAT results and make a difference in the university application process.

 SAT Math without a calculator

-This part of the test has the goal of assessing how fluent students are in Math, their knowledge of mathematical concepts, their sense of numbers, and basic math application principles.
+This part of the exam is designed to assess how fluent students are in Math.
+It tests their knowledge of Mathematical concepts, their sense of numbers, and basic Math application principles.

-Do not be scared.
-This part of the SAT Math test doesn’t expect you to work as a calculator, but mostly apply what you know of the subject to resolve problems.
+Although this part of the test may seem overwhelming, you don’t need to be scared.
+This section doesn’t ask you to act like a calculator but to apply what you know of the subject to resolve the problems.
 You are supposed to know concepts and techniques that will help you even if you don’t have a calculator with you.

 SAT Math with a calculator

 A calculator is a useful tool when it comes to Math.
 So while in this section of the exam you can save time doing arithmetic, you are supposed to concentrate more on the reasoning part of the subject.

 This part of the SAT requires students to use their common sense, and some questions are known for being faster to solve without a calculator.
 Learning when to use a calculator and when it’s not necessary is an important skill you can discuss with your Math tutor.

 Although it may seem like this section of the test is easier because you can use a calculator, don’t be fooled.
 You are expected to know the necessary strategies and formulas, and the calculator is only as effective as you make it.

 What Does the SAT Math Section Measure?